 Telecommuters are a relatively large percentage of the workforce: 12.54% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Clinton does not have a public transit system used by locals to get to and from work.
+Clinton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Clinton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Clinton, 23.11% have at least a bachelor's degree.
+The education level of Clinton citizens is a little higher than the average for US cities and towns: 23.11% of adults in Clinton have at least a bachelor's degree.

 The per capita income in Clinton in 2022 was $34,815, which is middle income relative to Maine and the nation.
 This equates to an annual income of $139,260 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.